 1. Appliances: Clean inside and outside surfaces, range, refrigerator, microwave, dishwasher, washer/dryer, etc. Move them, if possible, and clean the walls and floors behind and underneath.

-2. Cabinets: All, inside and outside (do a grit test).
+2. Cabinets: All cabinets & drawers, inside and outside (do a grit test).
 All the grit should be removed on shelves and drawers.
 Oily fingerprints on kitchen cabinets should be removed.
+We will call pest control if bug problems exist.

 3. Floors: Make them sparkle ~ Include the baseboards in all rooms and hallways.